 For about an hour your mouth will remain open and you will wonder what the heck is going on.
 There are neon lights, loud music, people dressed up like fantasy sci-fi characters, large papier mache dragons, monsters, laser lights.
 It’s downright crazy and fun.
 At the end of it you will not know what just happened but you will know it had to be in Tokyo.

 What you need to know about the Robot Cafe: Robot cafe is not cheap but it is probably worth it.
-Book the regular ticket on their site, they speak English.
-Skip any food or any follow on drinks at their American style cafe where there is a regular live Japanese singer with the same bright, in your face, lights and decor.
+Book a regular ticket online here.
+Skip any food or any follow-on drinks at their American style cafe where there is a regular live Japanese singer with the same bright, in your face, lights and decor.
 One hour show is probably enough to most of us.
+I also wrote another short post about the Robot Cafe with some tips, which you can read here.

 3. J pop cafe AKB48